The Naked Kiss (1965) Part III Meaning it bares no emotion. It’s empty of real substance. It has the taste of perversion to it.

 Voice over by Grant “I wasn’t cut out to be a monk, and you’re not the type to turn nun.
 But together we’ll prove our whole existence for each other.
 You’re the only woman I want for my wife… If they condemn you for your past, I don’t want them for my friends.
 Kelly darling no one can forbid you your tomorrow.
 And I’m all your tomorrows.

-Now Kelly has an internal monologue “many woman had a past like mine, and they made out didn’t they?”
-She answers aloud asking the question “or did they?… ah, of course they did.. .and you know why, because there was always the Rock of Gibralta to give them strength” She raises the blown glass to Charlie in toast “That’s what Grant is…The Rock…The Rock of Gibralta.”
+Now Kelly has an internal monologue “Many women had a past like mine, and they made out didn’t they?”
+She answers aloud asking the question “Or did they?… ah, of course, they did.. .and you know why because there was always the Rock of Gibraltar to give them strength” She raises the blown glass to Charlie in a toast “That’s what Grant is…The Rock…The Rock of Gibraltar.”

 Fade to Black.